 If you're like me, you know that it's incredibly easy to get caught in a rut when it comes to styling your hair.
-It happens when your go-to style becomes less of a preference and more of a necessity because you're running short on time, dry shampoo, or let's be real, motivation.
-At least that's what happens with me.
+It happens when your go-to style becomes less of a preference and more of a necessity because you're either running short on time, dry shampoo, or let's be real, motivation.
 I can only wear my hair in a topknot so many times before it starts to feel bland and, frankly, boring.

 I'm talking about scrunchies, but not just any scrunchies.
-They're made with the same protective and high-quality silk of the products that came before them.
-They're sleek and shiny like 2018's revamped take on the classic '90s trend.
+They're made with the same protective, high-quality silk of the products that came before them.
+They're sleek and shiny, like 2018's revamped take on the classic '90s trend.

 There's just something about wearing a silk scrunchie around your wrist that a traditional elastic can't compare to.
 Don't you agree?

 The scrunchies come in two sizes—small or large.
 If you have fine hair or you aren't used to the fabric feel, the small option is probably best for you.
 If you have thick hair or you yearn for the bulky eye-catching scrunchies of yesteryear, then the large would likely suit you best.

 Whichever size you choose, the scrunchies come in three colors.
 There's black, caramel, and a soft blush pink.
 The latter is our personal preference since it basically looks like it was made for a Gen-Z Instagram feed.
 If you can't choose a color (we don't blame you), then opt for one of the multi-packs, which feature three scrunchies—one in each shade.
 C'est chic, non?